 Commercial axe guards

 Commercial axe guards are usually sewn and riveted and come with a leather sheath or pouch slipped over the blade as it is held in place by a leather strap or webbing that buckles in the rear head.

-Sometimes, guards come with a snap for hanging on the user’s belt.
-There are also variants that have a pair of slots to thread it through a utility belt but this is usually for smaller axes.
+Sometimes, guards come with a snap hanging on the user’s belt.
+There are also variants that have a pair of slots to thread it through a utility belt, but this is usually for smaller axes.

 Commercial axe guards are generally durable without a high price tag.
 They usually range from around $12 to $15.
 However, take note that they are not always readily available in the market so some axe owners create makeshift guards instead.